AgniusBartninkas/power-automate-desktop-framework/src/flows/browser-launcher/README.md

 1. **Output_Message** - Contains the response of the flow.
 Can either return a success, or a failure response.
 Should be used by the parent flow for any logging after launching the browser (or failing to do so).
 Should be marked as **sensitive** in case the message may contain any sensitive data.
 1. **Output_Status** - Contains the status code for the response of the flow.
 Uses standard HTTP status codes.
 Can either return a success (200), or a failure status (4xx, 5xx).
 Should be checked by the parent flow to verify if launching the browser succeeded.
+1. **Output_BrowserInstance** - Contains the instance of the browser that has been launched.

 ## Minimal path to awesome